Tokyo

 Highest Rated

-With a stay at A16HOSTELTOKYO - Hostel in Tokyo (Taito), you'll be within a 5-minute drive of Sensoji Temple and Ueno Park.
-This hostel is 2 mi (3.3 km) from Tokyo Skytree and 2.6 mi (4.1 km) from Tokyo Imperial Palace.
-Make use of convenient amenities such as complimentary wireless internet access, a television in a common area, and a vending machine.
-Featured amenities include multilingual staff, luggage storage, and laundry facilities.
-Make yourself at home in one of the 82 air-conditioned guestrooms.
+Located in Tokyo (Taito), Hostel JAZ is within a 15-minute walk of Ameyoko Shopping District and Ueno Zoo.
+This hostel is 1.1 mi (1.8 km) from Ueno Toshogu Shrine and 1.3 mi (2.2 km) from Sensoji Temple.
+Make use of convenient amenities, which include a communal living room and a vending machine.
+Featured amenities include multilingual staff, laundry facilities, and a safe deposit box at the front desk.
+Make yourself at home in one of the 50 air-conditioned guestrooms.
 Complimentary wireless internet access is available to keep you connected.
-Bathrooms feature showers, complimentary toiletries, and hair dryers.
-Conveniences include safes and electric kettles, and housekeeping is provided daily.
+Bathrooms feature shower/tub combinations, bidets, and hair dryers.

 Very Good